WrathChaos/react-native-login-screen/README.md

 # Customizable Advanced Usage

 Fully Customizable & Ready to Use Login Screen.
-You can customize anything on the login screen
+You can customize anything on the login screen.
+Check the example :)

 <p align="center">
   <img alt="React Native Login Screen" src="assets/Screenshots/custom-example.png" />